stefanomasse/thorny_athorny/README.md

 - `single_neuron_traces/`: folder containing pre-computed time traces of relevant variables, used to plot the single neuron f-I curves in Figure 4, supplement 1.
 - `network_traces/`: folder containing pre-computed time traces of relevant variables, used to plot the network samples in Figures 4, 4 supplement 2, and 4 supplement 3.

-- `run_all.sh`: automatically generates all figures
-- `clean_all.sh`: cleans all auto-generated files

 ## How to use the scripts

 ### Generate Manuscript Figures